-As 2020 draws to a close and a new year dawns, we need to think of…tax planning!
+As 2021 draws to a close and the New Year dawns, we need to think of…tax planning!
 Some years Congress tweaks the laws more than other years.
-While 2020 held plenty of surprises with coronavirus and an election, it was a relatively quiet year for legislative changes.
+While 2021 held plenty of events: a coronavirus vaccine, new coronavirus variants, a new President, etc., it was a relatively quiet year for legislative changes impacting planning.
+At first, it seemed as though there could be substantial tax changes.
+But those changes were watered down, deferred, and may never materialize.
 Still, even in a quiet year, some things change due to inflation increases, etc.

 Estate Tax Planning

 Applicable Exclusion rises from $11.7 million in 2021 to $12.06 million in 2022.

 GST Exemption rises from $11.7 million in 2021 to $12.06 million in 2022.

 Annual Exclusion for present interest gifts rises to $16,000 in 2022.

 Annual Exclusion for gifts to a Noncitizen Spouse rises to $164,000 in 2022.

 In a few years, at the end of 2025, the Applicable Exclusion and the GST Exemption will revert to one-half of their current levels, in other words to $5 million, adjusted for inflation from the 2011 base year.
 This isn’t relevant for most Americans.
 However, if you have well over these amounts, you may want to consider removing these amounts from your estate while you still have the temporarily doubled Exclusion and Exemption to cover the transfers.
 You still have a few years before the law is set to change, unless Congress changes things dramatically before then.

 Standard deduction amount: